Chang and Eng Bunker: In Siam (1811–1829)

-Chang and Eng (Note: Their parents named them In and Chun (or Jun) (/th/ and /th/), which contrary to popular belief during their lifetime do not mean "left" and right", and they were known locally as the "Chinese twins".
-Huang 2018.
+Chang and Eng (Note: Their parents named them In and Chun (or Jun) (/th/ and /th/), which contrary to popular belief during their lifetime do not mean "left" and right", and they were known locally as the "Chinese twins" (Huang 2018).

 According to Huang, the twins themselves signed their names as 曾 and 因.
-He speculates that these names derive from Cantonese, though other sources suggest that the twins were Teochew, due to the historical prevalence of Teochews among Thais with Chinese ancestry.
-Huang 2018.) (จัน-อิน) were born in 1811 in Siam (modern-day Thailand).
+He speculates that these names derive from Cantonese, though other sources suggest that the twins were Teochew, due to the historical prevalence of Teochews among Thais with Chinese ancestry (Huang 2018).) (จัน-อิน) were born in 1811 in Siam (modern-day Thailand).
 Their mother reportedly said their birth was no more difficult than that of their other several siblings.
 Their exact date of birth and details of their early lives are unclear.
 The earliest report on the twins assigns the birth month of May 1811.
 (Note: The earliest report of their birth date is in the Boston Patriot and Mercantile Advertiser published August 17, 1829.
 Other reports give dates in late 1811 or early 1812.
 Records from Siamese royalty lead to the year 1812.
-An attempt to locate a specific date of birth is likely futile, as no birth records of the twins exist.
-Orser 2014.
-Whatever the real date may be, May 11, 1811, is the generally accepted one.
-Orser 2014.)
-Their native village is called Meklong (today's Samut Songkhram); a statue in the town commemorates the twins' birthplace.
+An attempt to locate a specific date of birth is likely futile, as no birth records of the twins exist (Orser 2014).
+Whatever the real date may be, May 11, 1811 is the generally accepted one (Orser 2014).)
+Their native village is called Meklong (now Samut Songkhram), where a statue commemorates them.

 Their father, Ti-eye or Ti (นายที), was a fisherman of Chinese descent.
 He died when the twins were young, possibly in a smallpox epidemic that ran through the area in 1819.
-Their mother, Nak (อำแดงนาก), raised ducks with her children's help.
-Their mother's ethnic origin is unclear.
-Varying accounts suggest that she was Siamese, Chinese, part-Chinese and part-Siamese, or part-Chinese and part-Malay.
+Their mother, Nak (อำแดงนาก), raised ducks with her children's help and raised Chang and Eng like her other children in a "matter-of-fact" way without special attention on them being conjoined.
+Nak's ethnic origin is unclear; varying accounts suggest that she was Siamese, Chinese, part of both, or part-Chinese and part-Malay.
 (Note: There are several narratives relating to Chang and Eng's siblings.
-Their mother had several other children, though stories attributing to her multiple sets of twins or triplets are probably misguided Orser 2014.)
+Their mother had several other children, though stories attributing to her multiple sets of twins or triplets are probably misguided (Orser 2014).)
 Chang and Eng were raised as Theravada Buddhists.
-Despite being joined at the sternum, they were lively youths, running and playing with other children.
-Their mother raised them like her other children, in a "matter-of-fact" way without special attention on them being conjoined.
+Despite being joined at the sternum, they were lively youths.